LokeshKvms/traxp/README.md

     -   Income, Expense, and Balance visualization
 -   **Transactions**
     -   View all transactions in a table
-    -   Search bar and static filters
+    -   Search with keywords and static filters
     -   Pagination support
     -   Add, Edit, and Delete transactions
     -   Clickable rows to view detailed transaction info